-Why serve up meatballs that are too big or too small when you can make meatballs that are juuuust right?
-Read on to see how it's done.
+Change the game with these delicious and simple Perfectly Portioned Meatballs.
+Why serve up meatballs that are too big or too small when you can make meatballs that are just right?
+Read on to see how to make these perfectly portioned meatballs yourself.

 Add milk to bread in large bowl; stir to evenly moisten bread.
 Let stand 1 min.
 Add remaining ingredients; mix just until blended.